bitmapup/prefixspanr/README.md

 - ```resources``` (Only in Linux-like OS)

 ## WinCopper usage example
-1. Read the CSV dataset.
+1. Read the CSV dataset (an example of the input file is shown in the example folder).
 ```python
   import pandas as pd
   from ast import literal_eval